 - Christmas Recommended Books on Presuppositional Apologetics for 2014

 This year list’s of recommended books on Presuppositional apologetics are more for those moving beyond introduction.
-Each category has one book with a brief description, a link to my review and where one can purchase the book.
+I divided this between booklets and book with a brief description for each title, a link to my review and also where one can purchase the book.

 Description: A good introduction and survey of the contemporary development of philosophy and also Christian philosophers’ contribution from a Christian and broadly Reformed perspective.
 My Review can be found by clicking HERE.